“Kendra. What’s that fucking thing in the middle of your living room?”

 “I kind of want to see that.”

 “You might.
 But back to the texts.
-I tried to write, and in the moment it felt like what she was writing made sense, but I snapped out of it and looked back and it was all ŴΔŦ€Ř ƗŞ ŴĦΔŦ βƗŇĐŞ ỮŞ ΔŇĐ ŞØØŇ ƗŦ ŴƗŁŁ β€ ƤỮŘ€.
+I tried to write, and in the moment it felt like what I was writing made sense, but I snapped out of it and looked back and it was all ŴΔŦ€Ř ƗŞ ŴĦΔŦ βƗŇĐŞ ỮŞ ΔŇĐ ŞØØŇ ƗŦ ŴƗŁŁ β€ ƤỮŘ€.
 I don’t even know where I found that font.”

 “Oof.
 But you’re saying you can’t control it, so aren’t you worried about like, sending these to your family or your boss?”